simonsarris/site-simonsarris/src/markdown-pages/art-collections.md

 [The British Museum](https://www.britishmuseum.org/collection) — over 2 million well categorized, searchable records, almost all of which are Creative Commons licensed.
 In April of 2020 they greatly upgraded their search capabilities.

 [Louvre Collection](https://collections.louvre.fr/en/) — more than 480,000 works in the Musée du Louvre and Musée National Eugène-Delacroix, with digitization ongoing.
+Categorization is very good, but make sure your text search is in French.

 [Paris Museums Collection](http://parismuseescollections.paris.fr/en) — Over 300,000 works digitized.
 Not all items are royalty-free or public domain, but most are.
 The search is decent, with lots of categories.
 Lots of folios, manuscripts, and sketches in addition to the usual paintings.
 Downloading is a little funny, instead of just an image you get a zip with (usually) a very well metadata'd image, a pdf, and a text file.
 This can be a little annoying if you want 90 paintings to study, but their attention to cataloguing detail is impressive.